googleapis/python-bigtable/docs/instance-api.rst

 Instance Admin API
 ==================

-After creating a :class:`Client <google.cloud.bigtable.client.Client>`, you can interact with individual instances for a project.
+After creating a :class:`Client <google.cloud.bigtable.deprecated.client.Client>`, you can interact with individual instances for a project.

 List Instances